-This website is here to cover all aspects of my running career going forward from Janaury 2020 onwards only.
+This website is here to cover all aspects of my running career going forward from January 2020 onwards only.
 I’ve had various blogs/sites over the years and this is the latest incarnation and is a clean start.
-I also share the latest LEGO news, running news and also from May 2020 I also started a new section for my favorite football club Stocksbridge Park Steels.
-I have been a fan since I was 11 and up till I was 16 didn’t miss a game.
+I also started a new section for my favorite football club Stocksbridge Park Steels but this turned into a full blown new site for the club.
+I have been a fan of the football team since I was 11 and up till I was 16 didn’t miss a game.
 I then had a break with my Navy career before watching them again from 2005/06 and with my wife we didn’t miss a game for best part of 4 years until our daughter came along.
 During that time I ran the Supporters Club, fan website, club shop with my wife and also covered the match reports for the local newspaper.
 Family and other commitments meant for the next 10 years I was a fan from afar till January 2020 when as a family we started to attend games again.
-My badge, colour scheme of the site and my running kit is all inspired by the football club.

 The best pace is a suicide pace and today looks like a good day to die Steve Prefontaine’s